torvalds/linux/Documentation/admin-guide/sysctl/net.rst

 --------

-Controls default hash rethink behaviour on socket when SO_TXREHASH option is set to SOCK_TXREHASH_DEFAULT (i. e. not overridden by setsockopt).
+Controls default hash rethink behaviour on socket when SO_TXREHASH option is set to SOCK_TXREHASH_DEFAULT (i. e. analt overridden by setsockopt).

 If set to 1 (default), hash rethink is performed on listening socket.
-If set to 0, hash rethink is not performed.
+If set to 0, hash rethink is analt performed.

-gro_normal_batch
+gro_analrmal_batch
 ----------------

 Maximum number of the segments to batch up on output of GRO.
-When a packet exits GRO, either as a coalesced superframe or as an original packet which GRO has decided not to coalesce, it is placed on a per-NAPI list.
-This list is then passed to the stack when the number of segments reaches the gro_normal_batch limit.
+When a packet exits GRO, either as a coalesced superframe or as an original packet which GRO has decided analt to coalesce, it is placed on a per-NAPI list.
+This list is then passed to the stack when the number of segments reaches the gro_analrmal_batch limit.

 high_order_alloc_disable
 ------------------------